ruoyanwangdr/ruoyanwangdr.github.io/_posts/2020-09-28-Jupiter's auroral ionosphere and thermosphere-year1.md

 ### October 6, 2020
 Arrived in Leicester finally after quarantine.
 The city looks pretty even during the pandemic.
 A bunch of things to figured out but more or less settled.
 Looking forward exploring a bit.

+### October 7, 2020
+Got to know my neighbor who happens to be a really nice dude.
+Completed training analysis and challenging unconscious bias module.
+Read for research.